kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 * Significance of the paper
 * technologies that we used, pros including fault tolerent, scalability, critical experiment result

 Cryptocurrency is a kind of digital asset that's decentralized and secured by strong crypotography algorithms.
 Satoshi Nakamoto created the first generation cryptocurrency: Bitcoin in 2009.
 The validity of Bitcoin is provided by blockchain technology.
 A blockchain is a continuously growing list of records which is linked by hash function.
 Hash function ensures that non of the records can be modified without being caught by others.

-<todo>altcoin, proof-of-work scheme, proof-of-stake scheme</todo>
 Since 2009, many other altcoins have been created.

-<todo>crypto coin market, price, historycal high, current status, fluctuation</todo>
+There are over 5000 altcoins in the cryptocurrency market till May 2020<ref>https://news.bitcoin.com/altcoins-why-over-5000/</ref>.
+The most famous altcoins include Ripple, Litecoin, Monero and more are created as a substitution for Bitcoin.
+These altcoins claim to offer better anonymity and faster transaction confirmation.
+However Bitcoin still take the lion share of the crypto market.
+On May 13, 2020, Bitcoin dominant 67.2% of the crypto market at the price $8893.
+Crypto market is highly fluctuated, over 30% of price fluctuation happens every day.
+So, investors need a timely price prediction system that can assit their decision making.

+<todo>introduce some real-time attempts of cryptocurrency analysis</todo>

 The Efficient Market Hypothesis states that current stock prices have reflected all the available information.
 And price variation is largely driven by incoming information.
 These new information broadcasts on social media like twitter and reddit rappidly.
 Researchers have devoted to find the correlation between public mood and stock price.
 One approach is to do sentiment analysis on tweets by applying machine learning algorithms.